v-thakkar/v-thakkar.github.io/_posts/2018-08-09-kernel-bof-at-devconf.md

 I enjoyed hosting this and discussing bunch of topics with fellow kernel hackers, understanding the questions from kernelnewbies.
 I think we should do more semi structured sessions like this at conferences.

-**P.S:** I maintain a repository named Kernel Bridge here with bunch of ideas on finding tasks or TODOS for Linux Kernel.
+**P.S:** I maintain a repository named Kernel Bridge [here](https://github.com/nerdyvaishali/kernelbridge) with bunch of TODOS from different Linux Kernel projects/subsystems.
 I do not keep track of who is working on what but I usually get lot of emails from people who are interested in contributing to the Linux Kernel so just having a single link helps.
 If you're a kernel developer and you have a task list for the subsystem/project you're working on, feel free to send PR or email me and I'll add it there.

 **Trivia**

 We had to climb 8 floors to attend the BoF and all speakers had to sit on floor because by the time we reached at the room, it was full.
-I created twiiter moments for Kernel BoF [here](https://twitter.com/i/moments/1025779393350778882).
+I created twiiter moments for Kernel BoF [here](https://twitter.com/i/moments/1025779393350778882). :)